 Batman has not been seen for ten years.
 A new breed of criminal ravages Gotham City, forcing 55-year-old Bruce Wayne back into the cape and cowl.
 But, does he still have what it takes to fight crime in a new era?

 Batman discovers a mysterious teen-aged girl with super-human powers and a connection to Superman.
 When the girl comes to the attention of Darkseid, the evil overlord of Apokolips, events take a decidedly dangerous turn.

-An alteration of the timeline for the superhero, The Flash, creates ripples that disastrously alters the Universe.
+An alteration of the timeline for the superhero, The Flash.
 The Flash must team with other heroes to restore the timeline while the Earth is ravaged by a war between Aquaman's Atlantis and Wonder Woman's Amazons.
 Written by

 Was this review helpful to you?